Posted by Chris Ellison - May 17, 2023 | Contact Author

 Reason 3.
 Your computer got problems

-Top 3 Solutions to Fix Premiere Pro MP4 File Import Failure
+Part 2.
+How to Fix MP4 File Import Failure in Premiere Pro

 Whatever the error is or you will encounter, take "Restart" always as your first troubleshooting step.
 It solves the vast majority of the problems of electronic devices.